-Travel Tips for Solo Travelers
+6 Tips for Solo Travel Abroad

-Good Reasons to Travel Alone
+Great Reasons to Travel Alone

-The Joy of Solo Travel
+1. The Joys of Solo Travel

 The greatest advantage of traveling alone is the fact that you are more flexible.
 You can stay in one place as long as you like and are able to change your itinerary on a whim.
 It is also very relaxing.
 You don’t need to make any plans for the day, and can take things as they come.
 In addition to this freedom, I have always savored unadulterated moments of solitude that have greatly enhanced my travel experiences.
 It is a great pleasure to explore a destination at your own pace and go where you please.
 On such solitary explorations, my camera and my journal are usually my companions.
 I can take all the time I need to take great pictures or wait for ten minutes to let a cloud move past the sun.
 I can also spend a leisurely afternoon at a sidewalk café writing in my journal, without anyone hurrying me along to the next museum.